RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 See the `HIP Profiling Guide <hip_porting_guide.md>`__ for more information.

-Maximum limit of kernel launching parameter
+Maximum limit of generic kernel launching parameter
 ----------------------------------------------------

 Product of block.x, block.y, and block.z should be less than 1024.